 LAs for nonpoint sources were calculated in the TMDL development process, along with the calculations for the load assigned to the WLA and the margin of safety.
-IDEM determined the load allocation calculations for each of the subwatershed TMDLs based on the E. coli WQS (235 cfu/100 mL) and the WQT for TP (0.3 mg/L) and TSS (30 mg/L).
-The WQS and WQT were applicable across all flow conditions in the subwatershed (Tables 6, 8 and 9 of this Decision Document).
+IDEM determined the load allocation calculations for each of the subwatershed TMDLs based on the E. coli WQS (235 cfu/100 mL) and the WQT for TSS (30 mg/L).
+The WQS and WQT were applicable across all flow conditions in the subwatershed (Tables 5 and 7 of this Decision Document).

 IDEM identified several nonpoint sources in this TMDL report.
-Loadings for the three pollutants were recognized as originating from many diverse nonpoint sources including; urban stormwater runoff, failing septic systems, stormwater runoff from agricultural land use practices, livestock with access to stream areas, stream channelization and stream erosion, and wildlife (e.g., deer, geese, ducks, raccoons, turkeys and other animals).
+Loadings for the two pollutants were recognized as originating from many diverse nonpoint sources including; urban stormwater runoff, failing septic systems, stormwater runoff from agricultural land use practices, livestock with access to stream areas, stream channelization and stream erosion, and wildlife (e.g., deer, geese, ducks, raccoons, turkeys and other animals).
 IDEM did not determine individual load allocation values for each of these potential nonpoint source considerations.